pacificclimate/station-data-portal/user-doc/root.rst

 The Meteorological Data Portal (MDP) is an application that permits users to find and download data from these observational databases.
 A separate instance of the MDP serves data for each separate database.
-The MDP functions nearly identically for each region.
+The MDP functions nearly identically for each database.

 In the MDP, locations of observation stations are shown on an interactive map of the region, which enables a user to zoom and pan to a